-The Pau Golf Club, founded in 1856, is the oldest golf course on the continent.
+The Pau Golf Club, founded in 1856, is the oldest golf course on the continent and the fourth-oldest in the world outside Great Britain, after those of Charleston (United States, 1786), Calcutta (India, 1829), and Bombay (India, 1842).

-History has it that after the Napoleonic campaigns and the Battle of Orhez in February 1814, regiments of Wellington's army were stationed in Pau.
+History tells us that after the Napoleonic campaigns and the Battle of Orhez in February 1814, regiments of Wellington's army were stationed in Pau.

-Among the officers, two of them of Scottish origin, who came with their golf equipment, were amazed by the beauty of the Billère plain, near Pau.
+Among the officers, two of Scottish descent, who came with their golf equipment, were amazed by the beauty of the Billère plain, near Pau.

-About twenty years later, these same Scots came back and, one thing leading to another, were followed by a whole English colony that settled in Pau.
+Some twenty years later, these same Scots returned, and one thing led to another, they were followed by an entire English colony that settled in Pau.

 The golf course was to follow.

-An astonishing and so British curiosity awaits the golfer at the departure of the 10th hole.
-Indeed, at this place, on a teak bench, one can see a copper plate on which one can read "Les.
-H. Thornton, his favorite hole and his last resting place".
+Today, it is part of Pau's sporting and historical heritage.
+A surprising and utterly British curiosity awaits golfers at the 10th tee.
+Indeed, there, on a teak bench, is a copper plaque reading "Les.
+H. Thornton, his favorite hole and his last resting place."

-This "epitaph" is that of a subject of His Most Gracious Majesty who hanged himself after doing bad business and asked that his ashes be scattered at the foot of the bench .
+This "epitaph" belongs to a subject of Her Majesty who hanged himself after making a bad deal and who had requested that his ashes be scattered at the foot of the bench...

 Pau Golf Club 1856